hidecode221b/Radia_MPW/Mathematica/readme.md

 Rev. 20250103
 Eample#3mpw_noc_rtg_nos_for.nb is updated for the magnetic force simulation in cut models.

-Rev. 20250113
+Rev. 20250127
-Eample#3mpw_noc_rtg_nos_for.nb is updated for the kickmap in a total length.
+Eample#3mpw_noc_rtg_nos_for.nb is updated for the kickmap in a period and total length.